Go to main contentGo to footer

 site-specific performance directed by Stefania Ballone

-with Alice Mariani prima ballerina of Teatro alla Scala in Milan
+with Alice Mariani Principal dancer of Teatro alla Scala di Milano

-and the Choir of the Siena Cathedral “Guido Chigi Saracini” conducted by Maestro Lorenzo Donati
+and the Cathedral Choir of Siena “Guido Chigi Saracini” conducted by Maestro Lorenzo Donati

-Reduced: €5.00 for residents of the Municipality of Siena and university students in Siena
+Reduced: €5.00 for residents of the City of Siena and students of Siena universities

 The Gaze in Virtual Reality